ionlyseespots/visualcodedesignsystem/README.md

 # Visual Code Design System

-> Visual Code Design System - starting with a template to align CSS with the HTML to create visual structure
+> Visual Code Design System - starting with a template to align CSS with the HTML

 <pre>
 	HTML + CSS
 </pre>

-The idea is a simple framework wto create a code + design system
+The idea is a system to let HTML structure define the layout.

 > Visual Code Design System

 # Ideas

 <pre>
-	Starting with a HTML5 tags to render a visual structure

 </pre>